tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

     gAAAAABmqPeU7O_WFBHu8UcBL1dA7FOmujM1UZocV23PxB9ka4SEszb3dYokUkJUc40BbZUB2Qyi_tDkEd3bc3IHJJZsz7hmhQ==
 ```

-*Our change is not visible!!!*
+_*Our change is not visible!!!*_

-We can see in the Logfile, the CICD_BUILD_TIME, the GIT_COMMIT_SHA and also the timestamp of the log.
+We can see in the Logfile, the CICD_BUILD_TIME, the GIT_COMMIT_SHA and also the timestamp when the log was written.
-This is not our latest build and also the time of the log is the same as before the canvas redeployment.
+This is not our latest build and also the time when the log was written is the same as before the canvas redeployment.
+This means, the secretsmanagement-operator was not updated.

-Because our deployment did not change and the dockerimage name also is still the same `tmforumodacanvas/secretsmanagement-operator:0.1.1-issue3456`
+Our deployment did not change and the dockerimage name also not, it is still `tmforumodacanvas/secretsmanagement-operator:0.1.1-issue3456`.

-Kubernetes had no need to redeploy the SecretsManagement-Operator.
+So, Kubernetes did not see any reason to redeploy the SecretsManagement-Operator.

-Last time the docker image changed from "...:0.1.0" to "...:0.1.1-issue3456" and that triggered a redeployment of the secretsmanagement-operator.
+When we did the first upgrade, the docker image changed from "...:0.1.0" to "...:0.1.1-issue3456" and that triggered a redeployment of the secretsmanagement-operator.
 Now the image did not change, it is still "...:0.1.1-issue3456".

 But we can trigger a redeployment manually: